jim-at-jibba/james-best-gatsby/src/posts/control-vim-item-colour-schemes-by-time-day.md

 ```

 The only things that need changing are marked with comments.
 I found the _script console_ handy for debugging the scripts.
 Once the script is complete you can activate it _Scripts > [you script name]_.
+If you want it to run automatically, move the script to `$HOME/Library/ApplicationSupport/iTerm2/Scripts/AutoLaunch`.
+You may need to create this folder.

 Now that the scripts are in place you should have a lovely self-changing development environment allowing you to code all day and night 😀.